 Also, note the prefix assigned to each database within cPanel.
-In case of discrepancies, (e.g. "jsmith_wordpress" vs "jsm_wordpress"), the prefixes will need to be changed in the configuration file of each software application which connects to that database.
+In case of discrepancies (e.g., "jsmith_wordpress" vs. "jsm_wordpress"), the prefixes will need to be changed in the configuration file of each software application that connects to that database.

-All that needs to be changed now is the information which tells the domain which of the two hosting accounts’ files to display to the end user.
+All that needs to be changed now is the information that tells the domain which of the two hosting accounts’ files to display to the end user.